Deep Dynamics: Vehicle Dynamics Modeling with a Physics-Constrained Neural Network for Autonomous Racing: Deep Dynamics

 \section{Deep Dynamics}

-Physics-informed neural networks have emerged as an effective approach for modeling non-linear dynamic behaviors.
-The Deep Pacejka Model (DPM) \cite{kim2022physics} uses PINNs for autonomous driving, yet its limitations are pronounced when applied to the context of autonomous racing.
+Hybrid models combining physics-based and data-driven approaches have emerged as effective methods for modeling non-linear dynamic behaviors.
+The Deep Pacejka Model (DPM) \cite{kim2022physics} uses hybrid models for autonomous driving, yet its limitations are pronounced when applied to the context of autonomous racing.